What you pay for drugs

 On this page

-After you meet your deductible, you pay 15 percent of the allowed amount for covered prescriptions.
+Once you have met your deductible for the year, you pay 15 percent of the drug’s cost for covered prescription drugs.

-Note: You may use your Health Savings Account to pay for drugs, even those not covered by the plan.
+Note: You may use your Health Savings Account (HSA) to pay for many drugs not covered by the plan.

-When you use network pharmacies, you pay based on the drug’s allowed amount, a discounted price negotiated for the plan.
-Plus, the pharmacy submits the claim to the plan for you, which counts toward your deductible and out-of-pocket limit.
+When you use network pharmacies, retail or mail-order, you pay based on the drug’s allowed amount, a discounted price negotiated for the plan.